david-lev/pywa/docs/source/content/handlers/overview.rst

 .. tip::

-    If you don't have accees to the client instance, you can register the callback functions with the WhatsApp class:
+    If you don’t have access to the client instance (e.g., in a module where you define handlers), you can register handlers **directly on the WhatsApp class**.

-    Create module for the handlers:
+    Example:

     .. code-block:: python
         :caption: my_handlers.py